Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Integrated three-level storage assignment

 \subsubsection{Experiments on the runtime}

-In a first analysis, we use an exemplary weighting factor $\alpha=250$ and allow for a deviation of picks between stations of $\delta=1\%$.
+In a first analysis, we use an exemplary weighting factor $\alpha=0.5$ and allow for a deviation of picks between stations of $\delta=1\%$.
 Figure~\ref{fig:runtime} shows (a) the objective value and (b) the gap to the lower bound after a given runtime of up to 12 hours.
-As we refer to the solution found if a gap of 0.5\% is reached in most of our analyses, we additionally emphasise the resulting values at this point of time by the red dotted lines.
-In this exemplary setting, we reach the intended gap after a runtime of about 90 minutes.
+We additionally emphasise the resulting values after a runtime of one hour by the red dotted lines.
+In this exemplary setting, after the intended runtime a gap of 0.35\% remains.
 As we cover a tactical problem of the retailer, that is not solved regularly, even longer runtimes could be allowed.
-However, our results show that the progress in further reduction of the gap is slow, as even an additional hour of runtime reduces the gap by 0.01 additional percentage points from 0.48\% to 0.47\% only.
+However, our results show that the progress in further reduction of the gap is slow.
+For example, even after four additional hours of runtime the gap reduces by another 0.04 percentage points only.